jeffdubo/bicycle-collisions/README.md

 # Project Evaluation

 This project was an incredible learning opportunity not only in expanding my Power Bi skills, but in exploring the vast amounts of data publically available through DataSF and understanding the city's Vision Zero initiative.
 Through reviewing their online reports and dashboards, I now see the product of their work every time I step out my door and bicycle across the city.
-They are focused on ending traffic deaths by continually increasing the safety of our streets and transportation systems.
+The city is laser focused on ending traffic deaths by continually increasing the safety of our streets and transportation systems.
 They are using data to evaluate and inform their projects and making this data available to the public.
-I also just learned that City Performance Team just completed a benchmarking project to compare San Francisco's efforts on key metrics alongside its peer cities.
+I also just learned that the City Performance Team recently completed a benchmarking project to compare San Francisco's efforts on key metrics alongside its peer cities.
 For more information, visit https://www.sf.gov/data/vision-zero-benchmarking-overview.

 [Back to Table of Contents](#table-of-contents)

 # Future Work

-Some recommended areas of future work on this application include:
+Some recommended areas of future work on this project include:
 * Neighborhood Level Census Data - The collion rate by neighborhood would allow a comparison of bicycle safety between neighborhoods.
 * Vision Zero High Injury Network - Overlay high injury network on the map visual and analyze collision rates over time for the identified street sections.
 Map of network is available at https://sfgov.maps.arcgis.com/apps/webappviewer/index.html?id=b2743a3fc0b14dd9814cf6668fc34773.
 * Vision Zero Protected Bike Lanes - Isolate collisions on streets before and after protected lanes were installed.